FirelyTeam/firely-docs/vonk/facade/finalizeproject.rst

 Adding a custom SearchParameter
 -------------------------------

-Your Vonk server will load the standard parameters from the specification on first startup, so the ``_id`` SearchParameter from the exercise is already known to Vonk, as well as any of the other standard search parameters for the resource types.
+Your Firely Server will load the standard parameters from the specification on first startup, so the ``_id`` SearchParameter from the exercise is already known to Firely Server, as well as any of the other standard search parameters for the resource types.

-If you want to implement support for a custom search parameter, you will need to have the definition of that in the form of a SearchParameter resource, and add it to your Vonk server.
+If you want to implement support for a custom search parameter, you will need to have the definition of that in the form of a SearchParameter resource, and add it to your Firely Server.
 The :ref:`feature_customsp_configure` section describes how to do that.

 Of course you will also need to implement the correct AddValueFilter method in your ``<resourcetype>QueryFactory`` to handle